 These hours will include required and elective courses.
-Lewis & Clark Law School has one of the top environmental law programs in the United States, making this online LLM program a great option for busy professionals, distance learners, or for students with family obligations.
+Lewis & Clark Law School has one of the top environmental law programs in the United States, making this online LLM and MSL program a great option for busy professionals, distance learners, or for students with family obligations.

 Courses offered include:

 - Administrative Law (required for US students unless taken as a JD; highly recommended for international students)

 - Environmental Law (required for all students unless taken as a JD)

 - Emerging Topics in Environmental, Natural Resources, and Energy Law I and Emerging Topics in Environmental, Natural Resources, and Energy Law II(required for all LLM students)

 - Introduction to US Environmental Law and Legal Studies (for international LLM students and MSL students)

 - Public Lands & Resources Law

 - Hazardous Waste Law